 Some sources believe that the potato latke was a poor man's substitute for the more elegant and costly cheese latke.
 Chabad’s website has a straight up Cheese Latke recipe (and variations) but I liked the cheese latkes I found on My Jewish Learning because it called for different cheeses.
 And they also offer two versions of sweet potato latkes.

-That last variation reminded me that some people forgo potatoes altogether.
+Some people forgo potatoes altogether.
 The Food Network offers a Fresh Salmon Latke and potatoes certainly take a back seat in Tea Smoked Salmon with Wasabi Latkes

 Despite my purist attitude in pursuit of a savory latke, I was not unmoved by the dessert potential of Apple Brandy Latkes on the Chabad site or Cinnamon-Apple Latkes from the Specific Carbohydrate Diet site.
 Honestly, though, I don’t really think too much about the nutritional value of seasonal foods.